wp-plugins/wp-twitter/readme.txt

 > You can install **WP Twitter** directly from the WordPress admin!
 Visit the Plugins - > Add New page and search for **WP Twitter**.
 Click to install.

-== Frequently Asked Questions ==

-= Does WP Twitter require cURL? =
-* Yes, WP Twitter requires the cURL utility.
-Fortunately, this utility is a standard inclusion with PHP and virtually all users should experience no issues.
-If it does pose a problem, the link above will lead to further information to fix the problem.

-= Does this plugin work with PHP4? =
-No, this plugin does not work with php4.

 == Changelog ==
 * 4.0
     * New twitter API v1.1